roteKlaue/sussy-util/README.md

 >Random.randomString(length, charset?); // returns a random string with given length and charset
 >Random.randomChar(charset?); // returns a random char with given charset
 >Random.randomElement(array?); // returns a random element of an array
+>Random.randomElementInRange(array?); // returns a random element of an array in range
 >```

 ### Set